open-telemetry/opentelemetry-php/README.md

 $tracer = $tracerProvider->getTracer('example');
 ```

-It's important to run the tracer provider's `shutdown()` method when the PHP process ends.
+It's important to run the tracer provider's `shutdown()` method when the PHP process ends, to enable flushing of any enqueued telemetry.
 The shutdown process is blocking, so consider running it in an async process.
-Otherwise, you can use the `ShutdownHandler` to register the shutdown function as part of PHP's shutdown process, to ensure enqueued telemetry can be flushed.
+Otherwise, you can use the `ShutdownHandler` to register the shutdown function as part of PHP's shutdown process, as demonstrated above.

 #### Creating spans